Ruchika28-alt/fake-job-detector/README.md

 | Features | `title`, `company_profile`, `description`, `requirements`, `benefits` |
 | Target variable | `fraudulent` → 0 = Real, 1 = Fake |

-### Preprocessing Steps
+## ⚙️ Data Preprocessing

+Before feeding the text data into machine learning models, several preprocessing steps were applied to ensure data quality and consistency:

+### 1. Data Cleaning
-1. Removed missing and duplicate text entries
+- Removed missing entries and duplicates.
+- Dropped irrelevant columns to focus on textual features.

+### 2. Text Consolidation
-2. Combined multiple textual columns into a single feature (`text`)
+- Combined multiple text columns (`title`, `description`, `requirements`, etc.) into a single `text` feature to capture the full context of the job posting.

+### 3. Text Normalization
-3. Converted text to lowercase and removed punctuation
+- Converted all text to lowercase.
-4. Transformed text into numeric vectors using **TF-IDF Vectorization**
+- Removed punctuation, special characters, and excessive whitespace.

+### 4. Vectorization
+- Transformed textual data into numerical representations using **TF-IDF Vectorization**, which reflects the importance of words in the context of all documents.

 ---